d-tay/12ft-Ladder-Chrome-Extension/README.md

 # 12ft-Ladder-Browser-Extension
-Should work on Chrome and Brave
+Should work on Chrome and Brave.
 A button that utilizes 12ft.io to bypass paywalls

 Visit 12ft.io !